dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/service-tokens.md

 ## Generate service account tokens

-You can generate service tokens if you have a Developer [license](/docs/cloud/manage-access/seats-and-users) and account admin [permissions](#permissions-for-service-account-tokens).
-To make a service token in dbt Cloud, follow these steps:
+You can generate service tokens if you have a Developer [license](/docs/cloud/manage-access/seats-and-users) and account admin [permissions](/docs/cloud/manage-access/about-user-access#permission-sets).
+To create a service token in dbt Cloud, follow these steps:

 1. Open the **Account Settings** page by clicking the gear icon on the right-hand side.
 2. On the left sidebar, click on **Service Tokens**.